J-Afzal/Terminal-Games/README.md

 * The terminal is 'refreshed' by printing 100 new lines

 ## Warning
-Terminal refreshing only works on Windows Command Prompt and on Windows Powershell
+Terminal 'refreshing' is only supported on Windows Command Prompt and Windows Powershell